connorhanks/Web-Forum/README.md

 ### What I've Learned From This Project:

-- The basics of web:
+- The fundamentals of web:
   - HTML
   - HTTP
   - Sessions and cookies